 Attorneys can use text messages, online posts and e-mails as evidence in court.
 Most family law attorneys advise clients not to put anything in writing online, in an e-mail or even in text messages that they wouldn’t want the judge to read.
 Anything can be considered admissible evidence.
 Even routine forms of communication can be subpoenaed.

 Update settings on all social media profiles to be as private as possible.
 Unfriend or block anyone who you suspect might report something to your spouse.
 Above all, just don’t share anything that do not want your spouse or a judge to know about you.

-If you want to learn more about how social media and online content can be used in a divorce, or simply want a divorce attorney’s advice and assistance, call (770) 475-2521 for a free consultation with Reeder Law Firm today.
+If you want to learn more about how social media and online content can be used in a divorce, or simply want a divorce lawyer’s advice and assistance, contact one of our Alpharetta attorneys for a free consultation with Reeder Law Firm today.